-The Company's Credit Committee, which is composed of senior officers of the Company, has the authority to review and approve or reject transactions undertaken by the Company.
-All new transactions approved by the Credit Committee, except internal transactions, must also be approved by the Board.
+The Company's Credit Committee is composed of senior officers of the Company.
+Within the parameters delegated to it by the Board, the Credit Committee establishes underwriting standards and guidelines and processes and controls that govern transactions, and has the authority to review and approve or reject transactions undertaken by the Company.
+All new transactions approved by the Credit Committee, other than small RVI transactions and internal reinsurance cessions, must also be approved by the Board.
 As part of the approval process, the Credit Committee enforces the single risk, sector and country limits which it has established.
 It also incorporates critical feedback on the performance of, and any problems related to, transactions in the Company's insured portfolio.